takugian/quick-tutorials-with-aws/ecs/ecsfargatespot/README.md

 # ecsfargatespot

-This project creates:
-- ECS App using NodeJS
+This project creates an ECS App using NodeJS using cluster with Fargate Spot compatibility enabled.
-    - CloudWatch Logs enabled;
-    - Fargate Spot compatibility;
-    - Public IP address enabled;

 ## Helpful links